 Step 4: Tap into your inner desires

 Depending on how well you replicated the triggers, your original motivation should resurface.
 Connect with this emotion.
 You will feel like going exercise immediately and forget why you felt lazy to begin with.

 Here’s the trick: the motivation you have for the task has always there all along.
 It just got buried over the course of your daily life as you got bombarded with thoughts and emotions about other things.
 This exercise helps your true desire resurface and allows you to tap into them.
 You will find that the more you do the exercise, the more in tuned you become with your inner self.
 As your connection with your inner desire becomes stronger, you won’t need to use this exercise anymore to get you going in your tasks.

 Looking back in my life, I was constantly channeling into my desires in a subconscious way.

-For example when I was in school, I would feel an inertia toward studying.
+For example when I was in school, I would feel an inertia towards studying.
 But then I would start thinking about why I should do it.
 I knew that I wanted to do well and be successful in life, and getting good results was an intermediary step to that goal.
 I also have a very strong passion for winning and being the best in what I do.

 As I grew up, I found my connection with my inner desires became stronger and I was able to tap into them more freely.
 The more I aligned myself with my true desires, the more results I got.
 In contrast, the people around me who constantly subjected themselves to discipline did not do so well.